algorandfoundation/ARCs/ARCs/arc-00xx.md

 >
 > - A call to this method to transfer their outstanding balance (possibly as a
 >   `CloseOut` operation if the controlling Smart Contract required opt in); and
-> - an additional transaction to opt out of the ASA.
+> - an additional transaction to close out of the ASA.

 ### Asset Freeze